jakob-web/PadelPartner/README.md

 How to use and install the Padel Partner application:
 #The application currently needs to run local at your computer.

-1. Make sure you have python3 installed.
+1. Make sure you have pip3 istalled on your computer.
-2. Download all the files in the document.
+2. install python 3.8 with "pip3 install python" in the terminal.
+3. install flask with "pip3 install flask" in the terminal.
+4. install psycopg2 with "pip3 install psycopg2" in the ternimal.
-3. Open "Grupp09" directory in Visual Studio Code or similar.
+5. Open "Grupp09" directory in Visual Studio Code or similar.
-4. Run app.py
+6. Run app.py
-5. Open up the web browser and you ready to go.
+7. Open up the web browser and you ready to go.